Forrester: Five ways to cut the risk of Salesforce

 Initial success breeds demands for more and more.
 As additional departments ask for Salesforce subscriptions, business leaders want to expand initial wins with Salesforce CRM into customer and/or partner engagement, marketing automation and analytics.
 New custom applications and customisations mushroom.

 In addition, the complexity of scale crushes Salesforce’s responsiveness.
 As Salesforce use grows, innovation slows and flexibility evaporates.
 Why?
-Every app change risks breaking one of hundreds of data and process customisations, integration links, and third-party add-ons.
+Every app change risks breaking one of hundreds of data and process customizations, integration links, and third-party add-ons.
 The result: every change requires long and expensive impact-analysis and regression testing projects – killing the responsiveness that made Salesforce attractive at the start.

 The Salesforce@scale dilemma is a challenge for clients to overcome, rather than an inevitable outcome of large-scale, strategic Salesforce implementations.
 It is a big issue because Salesforce has become a much more strategic supplier in technology strategies to win, serve and retain customers.”